Pub quiz: Name Americas most northerly, southerly, westerly and easterly states.

 I returned home to England after two weeks with great memories from one of the world’s last wildernesses.
 I hope it remains a wilderness for a long time to come and that the animals remain in this land.

-Click here for our Alaska and USA holidays.
+Click here for our Alaska wildlife holidays.